BhaktiPatel-12/CreditCard-Validator-Project/README.md

 **Description**

 A simple C++ program to validate credit card numbers using the Luhn Algorithm.
-The project checks whether a given credit card number is valid based on the checksum logic widely used by major card providers.
+The project checks whether a given credit card number is valid based on the checksum logic widely used by major card providers(visa,ATM card,etc).
 This project is ideal for beginners learning C++ and interested in basic algorithms, input validation, and number handling.

 **Features**